11th Annual Destination Wedding Planners (DWP) Congress Set to Unravel the Charm of Aqaba, Jordan

 — Mr. Nayef Al Fayez, Chief Commissioner

-Dubai / Jordan, September, 2024: Having completed 10 successful and glorious years, the 11th Annual Destination Wedding Planners (DWP) Congress is heading to Aqaba, Jordan from 7th – 9th October 2025 along with official Host Partner Aqaba Special Economic Zone Authority (ASEZA) in partnership with Jordan Tourism Board.
-Situated in the Southern tip of the country, Aqaba is a quaint beach town that beautifully complements the metropolitan vibe of the country capital Amman.
+General Manager of QNA International, the event organizer, Akash Jain, said: “Over the past decade, we have built valuable business relationships and celebrated achievements within the wedding industry.
+As we enter the 11th year of the DWP Congress, we are committed to delivering an unforgettable experience.
+Aqaba’s selection as our next host destination will surpass expectations, allowing global wedding professionals to experience the grandeur and elegance of Jordanian weddings.”

-The global destination wedding market size touched US$ 30.7 billion in 2023, according to IMARC Group and is expected to reach US$ 253.3 billion by 2032, exhibiting a CAGR of 26.44% during 2024–2032.
-This reflects the ever-growing popularity of destination weddings globally.
-Such impressive stats only strengthen the promising prospects that globally leading events such as DWP has to offer.
+According to the International Research Group, the global wedding market, valued at $30.7 billion in 2023, is expected to reach $253.3 billion by 2032, with a compound annual growth rate of 26.44%.
+This growth reflects the increasing popularity of destination weddings and highlights the potential for Jordan to capture a significant portion of this market, giving us all a reason to be optimistic and hopeful about the future of Jordan's wedding industry.

-At a time when everyone is seeking offbeat and exclusive wedding destinations, Aqaba and Jordan stand a golden chance to gain with a treasure trove of unique wedding experiences.
-Whether it’s a beachfront ceremony on the shores of the Red Sea, a romantic celebration under the stars in the enchanting desert of Wadi Rum, a historical setting amidst the ancient ruins of Petra, or a serene wedding at the Dead Sea—the lowest point on earth—Jordan’s diverse landscapes provide breathtaking venues.
-DWP Congress will aptly showcase Aqaba as a prime destination for weddings, where couples can expect not only these stunning backdrops but also experience exceptional hospitality, exquisite cuisine, and luxurious accommodations, ensuring an unforgettable experience for them and their guests.
+Jordan offers a range of unique wedding experiences, from beachfront ceremonies on the Red Sea and romantic celebrations under the stars in Wadi Rum to historical settings in Petra and tranquil events by the Dead Sea.
+The DWP Congress will showcase Aqaba as a prime destination for weddings, promising exceptional hospitality, exquisite cuisine, and luxurious accommodations for an unforgettable and intriguing experience.

-Mr. Nayef Al Fayez, Chief Commissioner, Aqaba Special Economic Zone Authority (ASEZA), said, “We are incredibly honored and excited to host the 11th edition of the DWP Congress, particularly in Aqaba, Jordan.
-This prestigious event brings together the finest in the destination wedding industry, and being selected as the host destination underscores Aqaba’s unique appeal and potential as a premier wedding location.
-It’s a fantastic opportunity for us to showcase Aqaba’s rich cultural heritage, stunning coastal landscapes, and world-class hospitality to the global audience.
-Hosting the DWP Congress in Aqaba will allow us to position Jordan as a top-tier location for weddings and luxury events on the global stage.”

-He added, “The DWP Congress is a globally recognized platform that brings together the most influential minds and businesses in the destination wedding industry.
-Partnering with such a prestigious event and its organizers not only elevates Aqaba’s and Jordan’s profile as premier wedding destinations but also provides us with an opportunity to collaborate and learn from industry leaders, further enhancing our offerings.”

-“The Congress will showcase Aqaba’s capacity to host large-scale, high-profile events, leading to increased tourism and international interest in Jordan as a destination for weddings.
-As a matter of great pride, we are thrilled to be welcoming 500 of the world’s finest luxury wedding planners, suppliers, and creative partners from 75+ countries to Jordan for our next edition, which will further bolster Jordan’s positioning in the global destination weddings landscape.”

-Attendees of the 2025 DWP Congress can look forward to an immersive experience that highlights the rich culture and stunning landscapes of Aqaba and Jordan.
-They will have the chance to explore extraordinary venues, engage with local and international experts, and participate in innovative sessions and networking events.
-The event aims to provide an inspiring environment that sparks creativity and collaboration, all while enjoying the exceptional hospitality that Aqaba is renowned for.

-The Destination Wedding Planners (DWP) Congress is recognized as the world’s largest & strongest B2B platform for destination weddings.
-For the past 10 years, the event has hosted 500+ attendees from over 70 countries every year, bringing together some of the world’s top luxury wedding planners & designers from across the globe along with suppliers and service providers who cater to the industry such as hotels, venues, tourism boards, photographers, videographers, bridal couture designers, floral designers, linen rental companies, DMCs and many others.
+Recognized as the world’s largest and most influential B2B platform for destination weddings, the DWP Congress has hosted over 400 participants from more than 70 countries annually.
+The event brings together top luxury wedding planners, designers, and suppliers, including hotels, tourism boards, photographers, bridal couture designers, and more.

-Be a part of this wedding extravaganza that is set to unfold in Aqaba from 7th – 9th October 2025!
+Join us for the 11th Annual DWP Congress in Aqaba from October 7 to 9, 2025, and be part of a wedding extravaganza that promises to highlight Jordan’s unique charm and appeal on the global stage.

 email us here